Ferid2003/Chess/README.md

 For usage Love2D must be installed.
 One can use executable Chess.love file or drag main.lua file into the Love's shortcut

 Or alternatively visit https://lustrous-cajeta-768357.netlify.app/ where game is hosted using netlify and love.js.
+Note that FEN generation and pasting are not working in website.

 ## Screenshot